Software testers

 No servers to configure.
 No migration headaches.
 Install, connect your cloud, and you're protected.

-Add Passa to Chrome or Firefox in seconds from the browser store.
+Add Passa to Chrome, Edge, or Firefox.
 Create your account with a strong master password - it is hashed on your device and never transmitted in plaintext.

 Your master password is the only key.
 We never see it, store it, or recover it.